a596/HR-chatbot/README.md

-HR Chatbot Using Flask and LangChain: A Professional Web Application The HR Chatbot is a robust web application designed to streamline HR-related queries by leveraging cutting-edge AI technology.
+<h1>HR Chatbot Using Flask and LangChain: A Professional Web Application </h1>
+The HR Chatbot is a robust web application designed to streamline HR-related queries by leveraging cutting-edge AI technology.
 Built on Flask, the chatbot integrates LangChain to deliver dynamic and accurate responses, offering a seamless user experience for employees and administrators.

 Key Features: